The ridges of the Grand Travers

 The greenway is part of a network of former railway lines converted for cyclists and pedestrians.

-- For those who prefer easy, marked paths, you can also continue along the tarmac road to Pradons at point (7) and join the greenway there, but the greenway on foot is a little monotonous.
+- For those who prefer easy, signposted paths, you can also, at point (7), continue along the tarmac road to Pradons and join the greenway there, but walking the greenway is a bit monotonous.

 - From the start, you can also reach point (1) by crossing the viaduct.